- Last updated

 What browsers, and what versions of browsers are certified for Leganto?

 As a true cloud solution, Leganto requires only a browser for the end user.
-Leganto is certified for all the leading browsers: Chrome, Firefox and Internet Explorer.
+Leganto is certified for the leading browsers: Chrome and Firefox.
 There is an ongoing process of monitoring new browser versions and checking their compatibility with Leganto.

 Ex Libris makes every effort to test and certify the most recent stable version of Firefox on an on-going basis.